-The limpet Patella vulgata occurs in both biotopes on the open rock surfaces, while in each subbiotope damp crevices may shelter small Mytilus edulis, littorinids, and the anemone Actinia equina.
+The limpet Patella vulgata occurs on the open rock surfaces, while damp crevices may shelter small Mytilus edulis, littorinids, and the anemone Actinia equina.
 The limpet Patella vulgata is considered a key structuring species, as its grazing can control the character of the shore by removing algae and newly settled barnacle larvae.
 Even a small, localised temporary absence of limpets (Southward, 1956; Southward, 1964; Hawkins, 1981; Hawkins et al., 1983), has been shown to significantly alter the biological assemblage on rocky shores.
 The sensitivity of this species is, therefore, specifically considered for the sensitivity assessments.

-The key characterizing species considered within the sensitivity assessments are the Chthamalus barnacles (key characterizing, the limpet Patella vulgata (key characterizing and key structuring) and the lichen Lichina pygmaea (key characterizing and key structuring).
-The other associated common rocky shore species while contributing to diversity and function within this biotope are not considered to be key to the biotope and are therefore only generally referred to within the assessments.
-The hard rock or boulder substratum and wave exposure are considered key environmental factors for this biotope by providing stable attachment surfaces and by limiting the growth of macroalgae (exposure).
+The key characterizing species considered within the sensitivity assessments are the Chthamalus barnacles (key characterizing, the limpet Patella vulgata (key characterizing and key structuring).
+The other associated common rocky shore species contribute to diversity and function within this biotope but are not considered to be key to the biotope and are, therefore, only generally referred to within the assessments.
+The hard rock or boulder substratum and wave exposure are considered key environmental factors for this biotope by providing stable attachment surfaces and by limiting the growth of macroalgae (wave exposure).
 The height on the shore is also a key factor as the species characteristic of this biotope must be able to withstand prolonged emersion.
 The environmental factors are considered within the sensitivity assessments where they may be altered by the pressure.